THE MARILYN TRANSCRIPT - released August 5,

 [Arthur Miller's] little Jewish father had more genuine affection for me

 than Arthur did."
 It's too unfamiliar.
-Moreover, it's in the past tense,
+Moreover, it's in

 as though Marilyn's relationship with Isadore Miller had ended.
-However, it
+However,

 had not.
 Marilyn visit Isadore when she went to Florida, and he was her